Home to one of the seven wonders and three UNESCO Heritage Sites, Agra, is sitting on the banks of the Yamuna river.

 Along with Delhi and Jaipur, Agra is part of one of India’s most famous itineraries: the Golden Triangle.

 Agra gives you every reason to visit it once so that it can improve the quality of your travel experiences.
-And before you head to the city of the Taj Mahal, you need to know what else is there to please your eyes, and to tell you what is there and much more we have written this Agra travel guide.
+And before you head to the city of the Taj Mahal, you need to know what else is there to please your eyes, and to tell you what is there and much more we have written this Agra trip guide.

 Here’s what we are going to cover in this Agra travel guide: